 Premium SMS refers to the kind of SMS that you send off using a unique short-code where charges incurred are billed to your mobile credits.
 Based on the premium SMS access setting on a contact's phone, a contact may not be able reply to any SMS messages from your short code.
 This is is because sometimes contact choose to block or to not enable interactions with SMS short codes on their own mobile devices and this blocking normally applies to short codes (such as 20788).
 This setting is also known as Blocked Premium SMS.

-This is a unique setting in Android smartphones where once this setting is enabled on the device, the contact from that point on cannot reply to any SMS messages from the short code and will affect all incoming messages or messages that will be sent from the contact's phone.
+This is a unique setting in Android smartphones where once this setting is not enabled on the device, the contact from that point on cannot reply to or send any SMS messages from the short code and will affect all incoming messages or messages that will be sent from the contact's phone.

 Want to learn more about opt-out blocked contacts and learn more about how contact opt-out or block SMS from a short code?